eddiechu-zz/Encrypt-Delete-Test/README.md

 How many companies in the world can make sure this?
 Why can't it stop encryption after bypass invasion detection?

-**Stopping encryption is the last defense, cannot be neglected.**
+**Stop encryption is the last defense, which cannot be neglected.**

-**Again, stopping encryption is the last defense, cannot be neglected.**
+**Again, top encryption is the last defense, which cannot be neglected.**

 # Which brand can detect encryption operation?